 - Alert Publisher - generates and delivers alerts for certain types of events

 - Reports Manager - generates reports that provide an historical view into disk utilization by user, user group, and directory, processing activities by user and YARN pool, and HBase tables and namespaces.
 This role is not added in Cloudera Express.

 Cloudera Manager monitors the health of the services, roles, and hosts that are running in your clusters via health tests.
-The Cloudera Management Service also provide health tests for its roles.
+The Cloudera Management Service also provides health tests for its roles.
 Role-based health tests are enabled by default.
 For example, a simple health test is whether there's enough disk space in every NameNode data directory.
 A more complicated health test may evaluate when the last checkpoint for HDFS was compared to a threshold or whether a DataNode is connected to a NameNode.
 Some of these health tests also aggregate other health tests: in a distributed system like HDFS, it's normal to have a few DataNodes down (assuming you've got dozens of hosts), so we allow for setting thresholds on what percentage of hosts should color the entire service down.

 Health tests can return one of three values: Good, Concerning, and Bad.
 A test returns Concerning health if the test falls below a warning threshold.
 A test returns Bad if the test falls below a critical threshold.
-The overall health of a service or role instance is a roll-up of its health checks.
+The overall health of a service or role instance is a roll-up of its health tests.
 If any health test is Concerning (but none are Bad) the role's or service's health is Concerning; if any health test is Bad, the service's or role's health is Bad.

-In the Cloudera Manager Admin Console, health tests results are indicated with colors: Good, Concerning, and Bad.
+In the Cloudera Manager Admin Console, health tests results are indicated with colors: Good , Concerning , and Bad .

 One common question is whether monitoring can be separated from configuration.
 One of the goals for monitoring is to enable it without needing to do additional configuration and installing additional tools (for example, Nagios).
 By having a deep model of the configuration, Cloudera Manager is able to know which directories to monitor, which ports to use, and what credentials to use for those ports.
-This tight coupling means that, when you install Cloudera Express all the monitoring is enabled.
+This tight coupling means that, when you install Cloudera Manager all the monitoring is enabled.

 Metric Collection and Display